 Here are the other features to consider.

-- Glass-lined tanks which reduce the corrosive effects of water exposure.
+- Glass-lined tanks reduce the corrosive effects of water exposure.

 - Brass drain valves for added durability, compared to plastic valves.